BestTimesToVisit.com Logo

 money

-Bolivianos (BOB) are your best bet here, and while ATMs are available in major cities like La Paz and Santa Cruz, they can sometimes be unreliable or charge hefty fees.
-It's wise to carry a good amount of cash, especially if you're heading to more remote areas like the Salar de Uyuni.
-Exchange USD for BOB at official exchange houses (casas de cambio) for the best rates, and always keep smaller bills handy for markets and local transport.
+Bolivianos (BOB) are your currency here, and while ATMs are available in major cities like La Paz and Santa Cruz, they can be unreliable or run out of cash.
+It's wise to carry a decent amount of cash, especially if you're heading to more remote areas like the Salar de Uyuni.
+Exchange offices (casas de cambio) offer better rates than hotels, so stock up on BOB before venturing off the beaten path.

 transport